 This chapter continues the B-Rank Wars, and Arafune and Yuma begin their battle.
 During the battle, Arafune’s sword gets a hit in on Yuma’s, which causes damage to Yuma’s sword.
 Meanwhile, we learn that Suwa Squad has split up and that both Arafune agents have been marked.
 We then see Sasamori going after Hokari.
 But Hokari sacrifices himself in order to get a shot in on Yuma.
 But something surprising happens at the end of the chapter…

 Well, the action definitely keeps going in the B-Rank Wars, even if I’m not entirely following what’s going on.
-Unfortunately, this due in large part to not knowing all of these characters and whether or not they belong to Arafune or Suwa Squad.
+Unfortunately, this is due in large part to not knowing all of these characters and whether or not they belong to Arafune or Suwa Squad.
 Hopefully as I see more of the anime and read more of the manga, I’ll start learning who more of these people are.
-Even though I’m personally lost, I suspect that long-time readers of World Trigger will the story and all of the action that’s included in this chapter.
+Even though I’m personally lost, I suspect that long-time readers of World Trigger will enjoy the story and all of the action that’s included in this chapter.

 Food Wars!
 CH:103